turborat/shampoo/README.md

 # shampoo
 A serverless, high-performance data cache.
+The name is an amalgamation of an implementation detail and my favorite breakfast.

 The orignal idea was something like redis but without TCP, then I realised it was probably possible to accomplish in a decentralized fashion by relying heavily on